 Causes of Anxiety Disorders

-There is no clear-cut cause behind anxiety disorders.
+There is no clear-cut cause behind the causes of anxiety disorders.
 While trauma often plays a role, not everyone who experiences trauma develops a disorder.
 Thus, medical professionals believe that environment and genetics contribute.
 Contributing factors to anxiety disorder typically include childhood abuse or trauma, chronic or severe medical illness, excessive life stress, drug or alcohol use or abuse, and a family history of mental health conditions.

 Based on history alone, you cannot predict whether someone will develop an anxiety disorder.
 If you notice symptoms, seek treatment as soon as possible.
 Early treatment leads to positive outcomes.
 Some health problems can also cause or mimic the symptoms of an anxiety disorder.
 Cardiac and respiratory conditions are common examples.
 Ask your doctor if your symptoms can cause anxiety.
 Some medications have side effects that cause anxiety.
 If you experience sudden worry unrelated to life events, mention it to your doctor.
 It may have a treatable cause.